Page 1: Biography

 Waikato leader, assessor, soldier, native commissioner, mediator, politician, diplomat

-This biography was written by Gary Scott and was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in June, 2017.
+This biography, written by Gary Scott, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in June, 2017.

 Te Wheoro, who was later also known as Wiremu Te Morehu (William Morris) or Rehu, and also as Maipapa, was born in Waikato.
 His mother was Ngapawa, and his father was Te Kanawa.
 Through Ngapawa, Te Wheoro was descended from Te Whatu-o-te-rangi and Parengaope.
 He married Pakia and they appear to have had two daughters together; the first died of typhoid fever in her teenage years in 1879, around the same time as the birth of their second daughter, Te Kahukiwi te Pura te Wherowhero (Te Pura or Waraki Nganeko).
 Te Pura died in 1933.
 Te Wheoro succeeded Haripata Te Po as chief of Ngati Naho, who were closely connected to Ngati Mahuta.
 He was also affiliated to Ngati Hourua.